vraravam/natsumi-browser/README.md

 - `natsumi.urlbar.no-compact`: Disables compact URLbar when not focused.

 ### Navbar
-- `natsumi.navbar.glass-effect`: Adds glass effect for the navbar on compact mode.
+- `natsumi.navbar.glass-effect`: Adds Glass material for the navbar on compact mode.
 - `natsumi.navbar.float`: Makes the navbar float.
-Glass effect is required for this.
+Glass material is required for this.

 ### Sidebar (Tabs)
 - `natsumi.sidebar.container-tabs-border`: Adds a border to container tabs.
 - `natsumi.sidebar.container-tabs-border-no-inactive`: Disables border for tabs that are not selected.
 - `natsumi.sidebar.disable-bigger-tab-label`: Disables bigger tab labels and reverts them back to the normal font size.
-- `natsumi.sidebar.tabs-glass-effect`: Adds glass effect for the sidebar on compact mode.
+- `natsumi.sidebar.tabs-glass-effect`: Adds Glass material for the sidebar on compact mode.
 - `natsumi.sidebar.unlimited-pinned-tabs`: Removes the limit on the maximum number of tabs being shown in the pinned section of the vertical tabs.